 But none of that matters if your user experience is poor.
 You won’t make any money if you can’t keep users on your website long enough to make a sale.

 User experience is, according to the International Organization for Standardization, “a person’s perceptions and responses resulting from the use and or anticipated use of a product, system or service.”
 More simply put, it is how the user feels about the website and their interaction with it.
-Positive user experience is what keeps visitors on your site instead of switching to another one.
+A positive user experience is what keeps visitors on your site instead of switching to another one.

 Something as simple as overly complicated password requirements or a lengthy form with the reset button too close to the submit button can incite frustration that makes your visitors give up and head back to the search page.
 It’s the little things that make your user experience positive enough that your visitors want to stick around, giving you the chance to convert them into customers.

 Developing a great user experience is not difficult, but it is something you need to be intentional about.
-Keep reading to receive some simple tips for enhancing user experience.
+Keep reading to receive some simple tips for enhancing the user experience.

 You could spend days or even weeks perfecting every aspect of your website but, at some point, you have to launch it and see how your visitors respond.
 Running monthly analyses is a great way to keep track of how well your content is performing and to gauge whether changes to your user experience are successful or not.
 Try making a few simple changes at a time and see how they work out.